cloudfoundry-incubator/kubecf/dev/kubecf/docs/bosh-author.md

 ```

-## Testing With SCFv3
+## Testing With KUBECF

-Afterwards you can build and deploy SCF according to the [SCFv3 docs](https://github.com/SUSE/kubecf/blob/master/dev/scf/docs/installing.md).
+Afterwards you can build and deploy KUBECF according to the [KUBECF docs](https://github.com/SUSE/kubecf/blob/master/dev/kubecf/docs/installing.md).